msakrejda/fretboard.cool/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Contributing

+Contributions are always welcome.
+Please [open an issue](https://github.com/uhoh-itsmaciek/fretboard.cool/issues/new) to discuss or a pull request to propose simple changes directly.
+Any feedback is also greatly appreciated.

 ## Development

 In the project directory, you can run the following scripts: